opsmop/opsmop/docs/source/advanced.rst

 .. note:

-    OpsMop is very new so providers will be growing rapidly for modules.
+    OpsMop is new so providers will be growing rapidly for modules.
 These are a great first area for contributions if you have needs for one.
 See :ref:`development`.

 .. note: